deliteser112/eclipse-platform-releng-buildtools/docs/install.md

     $ bazel run //javatests/google/registry/server {your params}

-Once it is running, you can interact with it via normal `registry_tool` commands, or view the registrar console in a web browser by navigating to http://localhost:8080/registrar .
+Once it is running, you can interact with it via normal `nomulus` commands, or view the registrar console in a web browser by navigating to http://localhost:8080/registrar .